US jobless claims fall to 547,000, another pandemic low

-WASHINGTON - The number of Americans applying for unemployment aid fell last week to 547,000, a new low since the pandemic struck and a further encouraging sign that layoffs are slowing on the strength of an improving job market.
+WASHINGTON - The number of Americans applying for unemployment aid fell last week to 547,000, the lowest point since the pandemic struck and an encouraging sign that layoffs are slowing on the strength of an improving job market.

-About 17.4 million people were continuing to collect unemployment benefits in the week that ended April 3, the latest period for which data is available, up from 16.9 million in the previous week.
+About 17.4 million people were continuing to collect unemployment benefits in the week that ended April 3, up from 16.9 million in the previous week.
+Most of the increase occurred in two states, California and Texas.
+In California, recipients of a federal program for the long-term unemployed jumped nearly 50%, a sign that the state likely processed a backlog of claims that had been filed earlier.
+Other states, too, have been struggling with backlogs of applications.

-Yet the still-high number of ongoing recipients shows that even as the economy has strengthened in recent weeks, millions of people — disproportionately low-income workers and people of colour — continue to endure a loss of a job or income and have struggled to pay bills or rent.
+Still, the number of ongoing recipients has declined by about 2.3 million from early March, when the figure was 19.7 million — a sign that more people are being hired.
+Some long-term unemployed may have also exhausted all their benefits.

+The number of available jobs has also jumped in recent weeks, leading many employers to complain that they can't find enough workers despite still-high unemployment.
+Several factors may be keeping some of those out of work from searching for jobs.
+They include fears of contracting the virus, child care needs and the fact that a federal supplemental unemployment benefit of $300 a week, on top of state aid, means that some low-income workers can receive as much or more income from jobless benefits compared their former job.

-The weekly data on applications for unemployment benefits is generally seen as a rough measure of layoffs because only people who have lost their jobs through no fault of their own are eligible.
+The weekly data on applications for jobless aid is generally seen as a rough measure of layoffs because only people who have lost their jobs through no fault of their own are eligible.
 But during the pandemic, the numbers have become a less reliable barometer.

-Many states have struggled to clear backlogs of unemployment applications, and suspected fraud has clouded the actual volume of job cuts.
-In addition, a supplemental $300-a-week federal jobless payment, on top of regular state unemployment aid, might have encouraged more people to apply for benefits.
+States have struggled to clear backlogs of unemployment applications, and suspected fraud has clouded the actual volume of job cuts.
+In addition, the supplemental federal jobless payment, on top of regular state unemployment aid, might have encouraged more people to apply for benefits.

 For now, the economy is showing steady signs of recovering.
 Sales at retail stores and restaurants soared 10% in March -- the biggest increase since last May.
 Federal stimulus checks of $1,400 have been sent to most adults.
 And Americans who have kept their jobs have accumulated additional savings, part of which they will likely spend now that states and cities have loosened business restrictions and the virus wanes.